Suleyman Kerimov: Wealth

 In 2022 there were reports that he was the owner of the superyacht Amadea.
 In April 2022, it was seized by Fiji police at Lautoka Port as Fijian high court granted a restraining order to Fiji Police to restrain it for being allegedly linked with Kerimov.
 In May 2022, Fiji's High Court ruled that US authorities can seize the yacht.
 A possible Fabergé egg was found aboard the yacht.
+In February 2024, US authorities revealed their desire to auction the yacht due to its "excessive" upkeep.
+The yacht reportedly costs $7 million a year to maintain and monthly costs include $360,000 to pay the crew, $165,000 on maintenance and other expenses, and $75,000 on fuel.

 Philanthropy

 Kerimov established the Suleyman Kerimov Foundation in 2007.
 The Kerimov Foundation has donated to mosque and church constructions, as well as sent thousands of pilgrims to Mecca on Hajj annually.
 Kerimov spent $100 million on the construction of the Moscow Cathedral Mosque.

 Kerimov was involved in the reconstruction of the Zarechenskaya secondary school, an advanced comprehensive school west of Moscow.
 Kerimov is a sponsor of the Sirius educational centre for gifted children, located in Sochi and Dagestan.

 Kerimov is head of the supervisory board of the Russian Wrestling Federation, and is a member of the Gorchakov Foundation's supervisory board.
 The International Federation of Associated Wrestling Styles (FILA) honored Kerimov the "Gold Medal" in 2013.

 On 20 March 2017, Kerimov was awarded the Order "For Merit to the Fatherland", II class by President Vladimir Putin for his outstanding contribution to the development of parliamentarianism and legislation.